Demo2886/Cyb04-onl/💀Task9/README.md

 [-] Available templates:
 1: Baby Pics
 2: WOAAAA!!!!!!!!!!
 This is crazy...
-3: Dan Brown`s Angels & Demons
+3: Dan Brown's Angels & Demons
 4: Urgent Security Updates
 5: Have you seen this?
 6: Order Confirmation